APPLICATIONS MUST BE RECEIVED NO LATER THAN THE DATES NOTED BELOW TO BE CONSIDERED

 TERF, Inc., a non-profit 501(c)(3) charitable organization, does not fund overhead or indirect costs for research or project grants.

-To be considered for funding by TERF, completed applications must be received by April 1st.
+To be considered for funding by TERF, completed applications must be received no later than the dates noted below:

 Applicants awarded funding from TERF the previous year must have submitted their report to the Foundation within 6 months after completion of their proposal and before future funding can be considered.